 Facility to launch your light tinny or bring your kayaks and launch in Baffle Creek known for its pristine environment and renowned for its excellent fishing & crabbing.
 The recent flooding has affected the boat ramp and so it is not practical to launch boats with a larger outboard than 15hp.
 A boat ramp at the Baffle Ck store is about 15 minutes away.

 Well behaved pets are welcome - please bring their bedding, food and bowls

 The nearest shop General store & Tavern is about a 15 minute drive away, so you need to be self provisioned.

 Smoking outside only and we request people do not throw their butts out to maintain the clean environment, which also includes around the creek.

 Evening meals may be negotiated with the owners.

-The rate is $120 per night for two adults and two children, with a minimum of two nights, stay 3 nights and the fourth night is free, or a weekly rate of $550.
+The rate is $120 per night for two adults and two children, with a minimum of two nights, stay 3 nights and ask for the fourth night free, or a weekly rate of $550.
 Negotiations can take place if more people wish to stay if they supply their own tent or van.

 Payment of the deposit is required for confirmation and the balance required on arrival.

 The Discovery Coast